 Holy Cross students don’t just learn from world-class researchers — they conduct their own research.
 And just as faculty needs resources to make their work happen, student researchers need funds to help their work take shape.
 The Ignite Fund provides equipment, access fees, books, software, and more, to students interested in creating new knowledge.

-For students who have already done research and want to disseminate their work through a formal conference presentation, funding is available to support travel and conference registration fees.
+For students who have already done research and want to disseminate their work through a formal conference presentation, Ignite funding (normally up to $800 annually for domestic travel and $1500 annually for international travel) is available to support travel and conference registration fees.
+(Summer research students should apply for conference travel funds through the Weiss Summer Research Program Group page on MyHC).

 The application deadlines for 2022-2023 are Oct.
 5 and Dec.
 7th, February 22nd, and April 12th.
 Students will receive a response to their application within two weeks after these deadlines.
 If an expedited review is needed for travel or you haven't heard a response within two weeks after the deadline, please contact the J.D.
 Power Center.

 Please note that if you are thinking about developing a program that involves bringing minors (children under the age of 18) to campus, the Safety of Children in College Programs policy and procedures must be followed.
 To learn more, please contact Denielle Burl, Chief Risk and Compliance Officer.